janakhpon/Ei-sGallery/README.md

 # Ei'Gallery
   Ei'sGallery is a simple wallpaper website for nature lover.You can upload wallpaper with related TYPE and TAG WORDS and as a consequence of this you can easily select TYPE options or SEARCH TAG WORDS from search box.
 CRUD operation can only be done with admin route.
-Here is a github example demo for [herokudeploy](https://ei-sgallery.herokuapp.com/)
+Please Check the `RELEASE_STATUS` before you clone.
+Here is a deployed link [herokudeploy](https://ei-sgallery.herokuapp.com/)